-The department worked with the Board of Occupational Therapists in the development of the proposed rules.
-The board is composed of members of the profession and public members who work in small and large businesses in Michigan.
+The department worked with the Board of Podiatry in the development of the proposed rules.
+The Board is composed of members of the profession and public members and it represents both small and large business entities in Michigan.

 A. If small businesses were involved in the development of the rule(s), please identify the business(es).
 No small businesses were involved in the development of the rules.